 Well, all except Pikachu, who won't even lift a paw to defend himself against his clone's attacks.

-Meowth and his clone are another subversion; the former restraining himself from staring a fight and the latter not taking any interest in proving himself at all and doesn't seem to mind that he was born a clone.
+Meowth and his clone are another subversion; the original restrains himself from starting a fight and the latter has no interest in proving himself at all, not even seeming to mind that he was born a clone.

 Mood Whiplash: Before the movie proper, viewers were treated with a happy little short about the heroes' Pokémon having a vacation in a park.
 Within a couple of minutes, the movie has skidded into an uncharacteristically dark and heart-wrenching account of a scientist losing his wife and daughter and Mewtwo going nearly insane with rage and sorrow until his memories are forcibly wiped.